CU-ESIIL/Summit_group_2026_3/docs/index.md

 ## What’s next? 📣 { #whats-next .oasis-report-out-section .oasis-report-out-day3 }

 Short term:

-- ...
+- Create recurring meeting in our calendars to continue the conversation
+- At meetings make sure we have an output scheduled for each week

 Long term:

-- ...
+- Zoom seminar for TCUs and other interested entities to share information and ideas (hosted by Oglala Lakota College and KU)
+- Prepare an ESIIL working group proposal
+- Develop a model/LLM that people can ask questions to

-Who should see this next
+Who should see this next:

-- ...
+- No one, and everyone - Everyone, Everywhere, All At Once, Later

 ## Cite & Reuse { #cite-reuse }